Letters of apology in drug cases

 Your examples should be personal, honest and accurate.

-Finally, you should not tell the magistrate or judge what to do eg “I need you to give me a section 10 and allow me to stay conviction-free”.
+Finally, you should not tell the magistrate or judge what to do eg “I need you to give me a non conviction order and allow me to stay conviction-free”.

 That decision is totally up to the court.